 Account Restrictions.
-The Program Administrator or the Board reserves the right to: (1) freeze your Account and/or suspend your Account services or take other appropriate or legally required action if (a) the Program Administrator receives a notice of dispute regarding your Account assets or Account ownership, including notice of your death or divorce until appropriate documentation is received, and the Program Administrator reasonably believes that it is lawful to transfer Account ownership to the Beneficiary and (b) the Program Administrator or Board reasonably believes a fraudulent transaction may occur or has occurred; (2) freeze your Account or take other appropriate or legally required actions, without your permission and/or advance notice, in cases of threatening conduct or suspicious, fraudulent or illegal activity; (3) refuse to establish or close your Account if your identity cannot be verified, or if it is determined that you are restricted by law from participating in the Program; and (5) reject a Contribution for any reason, including Contributions to the Program that the Program Administrator or the Board believe are not in the best interests of the program or an Investment Option.
-The risk of market loss, tax implications, penalties, and any other expenses resulting from these Account restrictions will be solely your responsibility.
+The Program Administrator or the Board reserves the right to: (1) freeze your Account and/or suspend your Account services or take other appropriate or legally required action if (a) the Program Administrator receives a notice of dispute regarding your Account assets or Account ownership, including notice of your death or divorce (until appropriate documentation is received and the Program Administrator reasonably believes that it is lawful to transfer Account ownership to the Beneficiary) and (b) the Program Administrator or Board reasonably believes a fraudulent transaction may occur or has occurred; (2) freeze your Account or take other appropriate or legally required, without your permission and/or advance notice, in cases of threatening conduct or suspicious, fraudulent or illegal activity; (3) refuse to establish or close your Account if your identity cannot be verified, or if it is determined that it is in the best interest of Colorado SecureSavings, or required by law; (4) close your Account if it is determined that you are restricted by law from participating in Colorado SecureSavings; and (5) reject a Contribution for any reason, including Contributions to the Program or an Investment Option.
+The risk of market loss, tax implications, penalties, and any other expenses resulting from these account restrictions will be solely your responsibility.

 Designating Beneficiaries.
-You can designate Beneficiaries for your Account.
-Setting up Beneficiaries is an important step and is quick and easy.
-Designating Beneficiaries directs that when you die your Account will go to the individuals or entities you choose.
+You can designate beneficiaries for your Account.
+Setting up beneficiaries is an important step and is quick and easy.
+Designating beneficiaries directs that when you die your Account will go to the individuals or entities you choose.
 A Beneficiary is a designated person or entity that will receive an interest in your Account upon your death.
 A Beneficiary can be anyone, for example, your spouse, your children, another important person, or a charity you choose.
 If you do not designate a Beneficiary, the assets in your Account will be payable to your estate upon your death.
 For more information on how your Account will be distributed, see the Custodial Account Agreement, Disclosure Statement and Financial Disclosure.

 Accuracy of Information.
-You, not the Program Parties, are solely responsible for the accuracy of the documentation you submit to the Program and keeping your contact information and Account profile updated at all times.
-To process any transaction in the Program, all necessary documents must be submitted in good order, which means executed when required and properly, fully, and accurately completed.
+You, not the Program Parties, are solely responsible for the accuracy of the documentation you submit to the Program, and keeping your contact information and Account profile updated at all times.
+To process any transaction in the Program, all necessary documents must be in good order, which means executed when required and properly, fully, and accurately completed.